LiuJMzzZ/MGPL/README.md

 # MGPL-Mutiple-Gaussian-Prototypes-Learning

-The code will be  soon.
+The code will be uploaded soon.